safesoftware/FMETraining/TransferFromAuthoringToAdmin/Exercise4.md

 <br>**1) Connect to Server**
-<br>Open the FME Server interface, either through the Web User Interface option on the start menu or directly in your web browser, and log in.
+<br>Open the FME Server interface, either through the Web Interface option on the start menu or directly in your web browser, and log in.
 Select Manage &gt; Administration &gt; Security from the menu.

 <br>**2) Create User**